 Often people sign up to beta test because they’d like to learn more about a specific product or technology.
 In the consumer space this is often simply a personal interest, while in the business space it may expand to career building.
 Regardless, these individuals see the opportunity to explore your product as a chance to expand their understanding by taking a hands-on approach to learning.
 They will also often represent the novice user who is crucial to many beta tests.

 A good beta test provides a unique opportunity to be social and/or network with a like-minded group of individuals.
 Providing private user forums to your beta testers allows these people to achieve this goal while also centralizing the flow of information to a controlled environment.

-Now that we’ve shed some light on why people become beta testers, we’d like to share our free Beta Tester Recruitment Kit so you can successfully attract the right kinds of people for your next beta test!
+Now that we’ve shed some light on why people become beta testers, we’d like to share our Ultimate Guide to Beta Testers to help you learn everything you need to know about testers including what motivates them, how to encourage better feedback, and more!
+You can also download the free Beta Tester Recruitment Kit below to help you successfully attract the right kinds of people for your next beta test!